MinnPost/object-sync-for-salesforce/docs/readme.md

 	There are several ways to troubleshoot when the plugin has errors, including but not limited to the above log entries and the mapping errors.

+    If you are unable to create the plugin's required database tables, refer to [this document](./troubleshooting-unable-to-create-database-tables.md) for the necessary SQL.

 12. [All developer hooks](./all-developer-hooks.md)

     This is a full list of all the developer hooks in the plugin.
 Each hook indicates what file contains it, and where the documentation for it resides.